This Tax Season, Consider a Last-Minute Contribution to Your RRSP

 *An individual must have employment or business income to earn contribution room; some financial institutions may require the individual to be at the age of majority

 If you’re still wondering which of these two very common savings tools is best for your unique situation, speak with the experts.
-Book a no-obligation call with an advisor at Serenia Life Financial to review your budget, financial goals, and more.
-Get started today!
+Book a no-obligation call with an advisor at Serenia Life to review your budget, financial goals, and more.

-Want to reap the benefits of a last-minute contribution towards your RRSP and boost your savings while you’re at it?
-Consider investing in an Guaranteed Interest Annuity (GIA) – it’s like a GIC with a twist!
+Want to reap the benefits of some last-minute RRSP contributions and boost your savings while you’re at it?
+Consider investing in a Guaranteed Interest Annuity (GIA) – it’s like a GIC with a twist!